Mortal Kombat 4: Release

 The arcade version of Mortal Kombat 4 was released in September 1997 in North America and later that same year in Europe.
 The game was ported to the PlayStation, Nintendo 64 and Microsoft Windows.
+A Sega Saturn version was considered, but Midway felt a Sega Saturn port would not sell enough to justify the port.
 An upgraded version titled Mortal Kombat Gold was also released exclusively for the Dreamcast.
 A Game Boy Color game based on Mortal Kombat 4 was released as well.

 Home consoles

 Eurocom, which had previously developed the Sega Saturn version of Ultimate Mortal Kombat 3, was in charge of making the console versions of the game.
 They worked for roughly eight months to finish the Nintendo 64 port.
 One of their main objectives was to have the game run at a consistent 60 frames per second.
 While all the traits from the arcade mode were added to the home version, Eurocom had to reduce the polygon count due to the more limited resources of the Nintendo 64.
 Eurocom was also assisted by Ed Boon and the lead artist on the arcade game, Dave Michicich.
 The port adds the Ice Pit, a snowy environment where players fight in an icy, carved-out pit.
 Another new feature added to these ports is a second set of alternate outfits for all characters.
 The arcade version provided only one set of alternate outfits which the player could unlock.
 The PC and PlayStation versions run FMV intro, bios and endings.
 The Nintendo 64 version, being a cartridge game, uses the in-game character animations to run them just like its arcade counterpart.
 The two platforms that offer FMV endings have a different ending for Reiko in which he goes into a portal leading to Shao Kahn's throne room, sits on the throne and has Shao Kahn's helmet come down onto him.
 In the other platforms, the ending fades to black after Reiko enters the portal.